zobbe/cordova-plugin-fullscreendoc/README.md

 Full Screen Document Plugin iOS
 =================================

-Plugin to show images, pdf, txt files stored in the temporary folder from cordova project and use it with native components.
+Cordova plugin to show full screen images, pdf, txt files stored in the temporary folder.
+Also makes it possible to save and share the documents.
+Tested on these files:
+* Images (jpg, png, gif)
+* PDFs
+* .txt files

 Installation:
 --------------